If I turn my head to my left, towards the window of my living room, what I see is a bright sun and a bold blue sky.

 The final touch is given by the almond “sauce” (that you don’t see in this pictures) or almond buttercream (that you can see below) if you’re craving something sweeter.

 Honestly?
 They’re so good that you don’t even need it (you could possibly dust some icing sugar on top if they’re not sweet enough).

-How do I make the perfect cupcake?
+How do I make the perfect carrot cake muffins?
 FAQS

 Remember to leave a comment if you have other questions!